LM-15/falltest/README.md

   #### Harcoded filters (assumptions):
 * Includes only titles cataloged and made ready for use.
-* Excludes: e-resources; suppressed instance record counts, and counts of instance records with only suppressed holdings records.
+* Excludes: e-resources; suppressed instance records, and instance records with only suppressed holdings records.

 <details>
-  <summary>Click to read more!</summary>
+  <summary>*Click to read more!*</summary>

   * Each instance has a holdings record.
 Each holdings record has a permanent location.
   * Excludes suppressed instance records (instance discovery suppress value is “true”)